cloudflare/cf-terraforming/README.md

       --hostname string                     Hostname to use to query the API -k, --key string                          API Key generated on the 'My Profile' page.
 See: https://dash.cloudflare.com/profile
       --modern-import-block                 Whether to generate HCL import blocks for generated resources instead of terraform import compatible CLI commands.
 This is only compatible with Terraform 1.5+
-      --provider-registry-hostname string   Hostname to use for provider registry lookups (default "registry.terraform.io") --resource-type string                Comma delimitered string of which resource(s) you wish to generate --terraform-binary-path string        Path to an existing Terraform binary (otherwise, one will be downloaded) --terraform-install-path string       Path to an initialized Terraform working directory (default ".")
+      --resource-type string                Comma delimitered string of which resource(s) you wish to generate --terraform-binary-path string        Path to an existing Terraform binary (otherwise, one will be downloaded) --terraform-install-path string       Path to an initialized Terraform working directory (default ".")